anuj-modi/eau2/report/doc.md

 ## Open questions
-* How are the different tiers supposed to interact?
-The description implies that the tiers will be built on top of each other, but the given code seems to contradict this.
+* How would local_map work given that we were told that row, rower, and fielder were not needed?

 ## Status
-The KDStore and KVStore have been created and all of the classes that support it to work locally.
+Multiple instances of KVStore can work together.
+Columns and data frames were stripped down to be immutable.
 Next steps include:
-- Making the KVStore distributed (having columns distribute their data over multiple KVStores)
-- Allow the KVStores to work over a network
+- have KVStore function with its instances over a network
-- Need to figure out errors caused by fixing circular dependencies in DataFrame and stores (kept us from doing final tests)
+- implement local_map